mrpauloen/the-bootstrap-blog/readme.txt

 == Description ==

-A simple two-column blog template built with Bootstrap with custom navigation, header, and type..
 Based on the popular Bootstrap 4 library, this theme shows how mobile friendly CSS framework can be used to create sleek, simple, fast and functional websites, with ease and intuitive way in modern front-end web developmen days.

 == Installation ==